-Every suicide is a tragedy and while it may be difficult to understand completely why anyone might come to this decision, it typically involves unbearable emotional, physical, or mental anguish that pushes the victim to extreme choices.
+Every suicide is a tragedy, and while it may be difficult to understand completely why anyone might come to this decision, it typically involves unbearable emotional, physical, or/and mental anguish.

-According to the WHO, more than 700,000 people die due to suicide every year, not counting the number of attempted suicides, most of whom are from low- to middle-income countries.
+According to the WHO, more than 700,000 people die from suicide every year, not counting the number of attempted suicides, most of whom are from low- to middle-income countries.

 People contemplating suicide might feel: